Code-Institute-Submissions/CI-MS1-t4h-band/README.md

 ### Content
-- The tour table on Home section was taken from [Trio Template](https://trio.progressionstudios.com/)
+- The tour table on Home section was taken from [Trio Template](https://trio.progressionstudios.com/).

-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- The text for section About was copied from the band's release press kit.

 ### Media
 - All images and logos are band's property represented by myself, developer responsible.

 ### Acknowledgements
+Being able to develop an application from scratch, going through every step from concept to creation, planning and development, applying the learnings from the last two months, was undoubtedly a breakthrough.
+It has broken new grounds when it comes to creative direction and diagramming and will certainly increase my skills as a developer.
+Although I had previous knowledge of HTML and CSS concepts, the opportunity to revisit its fundamentals and apply CSS commands made all the difference in making me more confident about future projects where I'll have to interact with front-end.

 - Any queries, please email roberto.oliveira.ti@gmail.com